 - Renaissance Scholars Application (pages 3 & 4 from this application packet)

-- High School transcripts and SAT/ACT scores (unofficial copies are acceptable)
+- High School transcripts (unofficial copies are acceptable)

 - College transcripts from all schools attended if applicable (unofficial copies are acceptable)